 Critical What?
 A 70 minute documentary that follows ten youth on their journey to become changemakers of unfairness in their lives.
 Nine of the youth succeed in directing their own five short documentaries.

-Washington State youth volunteers, ages 10 to 15, are learning and practicing critical thinking.
+Washington State youth volunteers, ages 10 to 15, learned and practiced critical thinking.

-Youth engage with peer mentors and experts to learn media literacy skills.
+Youth engaged with peer mentors and experts to learn media literacy skills.

-Critical What? follows the journey of a group of young people ages 10-15 as they become empowered to tackle equity issues with the tools of media literacy and critical thinking.
+Critical What? follows the journey of a group of young people ages 10-15 as they became changemakers with the tools of media literacy and critical thinking.

-The youth will explore, research, and with a camera in their hands, document their experiences with equity and inequity in their chosen areas: homelessness, censorship, education, health, the metaverse, a women's role in society and the banning of books.
+The youth explored, researched, and with a camera in their hands, documented their experiences with equity and inequity in their chosen areas: homelessness, education, the metaverse, a women's role in society and the banning of books.

-The youth will increase their critical and creative thinking skills through workshops on storytelling, research and interviewing and the essentials of documentary filmmaking.
+The youth increased critical and creative thinking skills through workshops on storytelling, research and interviewing and the essentials of documentary filmmaking.

 Though Critical What? is a locally based documentary, it examines the national controversy that grew from the banning of books, restrictions on language and areas in history that speak to practices of inequity as well as equity labeled by some as Critical Race Theory.

-The youth footage plus interviews with experts, scholars and key people in the equity and solidarity sphere will be edited into a 70 minute documentary that empowers people to tackle equity issues.
+The youth process of becoming changemakers plus interviews with experts, scholars and key people will be edited into a 70 minute documentary.